lias-laboratory/stableunstable_electricitypriceforecasting/README.md

 a prediction.
 To overcome those two major limitations, we propose ten (10) AI techniques for the forecast of electricity prices using the same dataset related to the Portuguese market between 2017 and 2022.
 Our techniques are belonging to statistical, Machine Learning (ML), and Deep Learning (DL) approaches, at several temporal granularities (hourly, daily, weekly, and monthly).
 The 10 techniques are implemented, tested, and evaluated with the MAE, RMSE, and CV metrics.

+## Software requirements
+and have been implemented using Google Collab notebooks currently running Python 3.7.13, tensorflow 2.8.2, keras 2.8.0.

+statsmodels-0.13.2
+pandas1.3.5
+matplotlib 3.2.2

 ## Reproduce our work
 ### Code
 This repository contains the code of the algorithms used to implement electricity price forecasting as described in in the Paper - AI Approaches for Electricity Price Forecasting in